mahdafr/20u_cs5391-t4/README.md

     - Where possible, explain what applications are likely be responsible for this traffic. (_See the IANA port numbers reference for details_)
         - For the `src` ports:
             - Port 80 was used most frequently.
 It is dedicated to HTTP traffic, therefore it is expected to be the most used.
 It also makes sense the port dedicated to HTTPS (TLS/SSL encrypted) traffic is the second most frequently used port (port 443).
-            - Port 0 was also used, [though it shouldn't be](https://www.speedguide.net/port.php?port=0), frequently; it is used for socket binding to determine ports to use for the connections
+            - Port 0 was also used, [though it shouldn't be according to this source](https://www.speedguide.net/port.php?port=0), frequently; it is used for socket binding to determine ports to use for the connections
             - Port 53 is used by the DNS to translate domain names to IP addresses
             - Port 25 is used for SMTP (mail routing)
             - Port 22 is used for SSH logins and file transfers